-The Digital and Population Data Services Agency will communicate the changes to Traficom and on its own website well in advance of their entry into force.
+Digital and Population Data Services Agency will communicate the changes well in advance of their entry into force on its website.

 The Digital and Population Data Services Agency maintains version management of the documents and archives all certificate policy and certification practice statement documents.
 Typographic corrections and changes of contact details may be made with immediate effect.